Chile's 'A Fantastic Woman' wins Oscar for best foreign film

 The film, directed and co-written by Sebastián Lelio, marked Chile’s first Oscar victory in that category.
 It had been considered a favorite to win the award.

 The movie’s 28-year-old star, transgender actress Daniela Vega, has appeared in only one film before“A Fantastic Woman.”
-On Sunday, she was scheduled to become the first openly transgender actor to present an award at an Oscar ceremony.
+On Sunday, she became the first openly transgender presenter at an Oscar ceremony, when she introduced a song.

-“I want to thank the cast of the film,” said director Sebastián Lelio,“especially the brilliant actor Francisco Reyes and the inspiration for the film, Daniela Vega.”
+“I want to thank the cast of the film,” said director Sebastián Lelio,“especially the brilliant actor Francisco Reyes and the inspiration for this movie, Daniela Vega.”

 Vega plays Marina, a waitress and singer in a relationship with an older, divorced man.
 When the man has an aneurysm and falls down the stairs, Marina rushes him to the hospital.
 Before long, police are questioning her about whether she had any part in his death.